 These policies cover common commercial and residential roofing risks.

-This insurance policy is required in almost every state for roofing businesses that have employees.
-It can cover medical costs for work-related injuries.
+Workers’ comp is required in almost every state for roofing businesses, whether or not they have employees.
+It helps cover work injury costs that health insurance might deny.

 This policy covers third-party injuries and property damage caused by roofing company vehicles, as well as repairs to vehicles damaged by weather or vandalism.